astreepu/Cat-Return/README.md

 # Cat Return
-This is a RPG website game that talking about a stray cat in school solve student's problem to return the kindness she got.
+This is an RPG website game that tells the story of a stray cat in school who solves students' problems to repay the kindness she received.

 ## Requirements

 [Node.js](https://github.com/phaserjs/template-webpack-ts.git) is required to install dependencies and run scripts via `npm`.

-Our template refer from [Phaser Webpack TypeScript Template](https://github.com/phaserjs/template-webpack-ts.git)
+Our template refers to [Phaser Webpack TypeScript Template](https://github.com/phaserjs/template-webpack-ts.git)

 ## Available Commands